afritz1/OpenTESArena/README.md

 ```

 ### Options files
-There are two options files, `options-default.txt` and `options-changes.txt`.
-The first one comes with releases and stores default settings.
-The second one is generated in your user prefs folder and stores user-specific settings, and you can either create it yourself or let the program create it.
+`options-default.txt` comes with releases and stores default settings. `options-changes.txt` is generated in your user prefs folder and stores user-specific settings, and you can either create it yourself or let the program create it.
 For now, you can change things like `ArenaPath` in `options-default.txt`, but in the future, a wizard will take care of this instead.
 The prefs folders are:
 - Windows: `<username>/AppData/Roaming/OpenTESArena/options/`
 - Linux: `~/.local/share/OpenTESArena/options/`
 - macOS: `~/Library/Application Support/OpenTESArena/options/`